KyleAMathews/react-spinkit/README.md

 See more examples on the [demo page](http://kyleamathews.github.io/react-spinkit/).

 ## CSS
-CSS is loaded automatically when using [Webpack](http://webpack.github.io) and the [css-loader](https://github.com/webpack/css-loader) or Browserify/[CSSify](https://github.com/davidguttman/cssify) to build your project.
+CSS is loaded automatically using [Webpack](http://webpack.github.io) and the [css-loader](https://github.com/webpack/css-loader) or Browserify/[CSSify](https://github.com/davidguttman/cssify) to build your project.

+## Webpack or Browserify is required
+Currently we only support Browserify and Webpack.
+If you'd like support for other build tools that also support requring CSS, PRs are welcome.

 ## Fade in spinners after one second
 According to [research by Jakob Nielsen](http://www.nngroup.com/articles/response-times-3-important-limits/),